PHP-Media-Server/PHP-Media-Server.github.io/windows.md

 Click `Login` and when prompted, enter the SSH key passphrase.

 ## Using WinSCP to transfer files
 WinSCP is a powerful application that allows bulk tranfer of files between two computers.
 It also offer the `Synchronise` feature which is useful when transfering a big number of files.
-If transfer is interrupted for some reason, running `Synchronise` will allow you to continue where you left off.
+If transfer is interrupted for some reason, running the `Synchronise` option will allow you to continue where you left off.
+This is an improvement over the regular transfers performed over the browser where one needs to start over after a failure.

-The user interface is divided in two.
+The WinSCP user interface is divided in two.
 The file browser at the left side shows the contents of your local machine.
 The right side shows the remote machine.
-Just select the files or folders at the left side and drag and drop them at the right side.
-Right clicking the selection and choosing the menu item `Upload` will also work.
-After a successful transfer operation, uploaded files will also appear at the right side.
+To transfer files from your local computer to the remote machine, just select the files or folders at the left side and drag and drop them to the right side.
+You can also right clicking the selection at the left side and choose the menu item `Upload`.
+After a successful transfer, newly uploaded files will also appear at the right side.